pwgbots/linny-r/README.md

 **NOTE: The console-only version is still in development, and does not provide all functions yet.**

-### Troubleshooting problems
+## Troubleshooting problems

 If during any of the steps above you encounter problems, please try to diagnose them and resolve them yourself.
-You can find a lot of useful information on the Linny-R documentatio website:
+You can find a lot of useful information on the Linny-R documentation website:
 <a href="https://linny-r.info" target="_blank">https://linny-r.info</a>.

 To diagnose a problem, always look in the CLI box where Node.js is running, as informative server-side error messages will appear there.

 Then also look at the console window of your browser.
-Most browsers offer a Web Developer Tools option via their application menu.
+Most browsers offer a _Web Developer Tools_ option via their application menu.
 This will allow you to view the browser console, which will display JavaScript errors in red font.

 If you've tried hard, but failed, you can try to contact Pieter Bots at ``p.w.g.bots@tudelft.nl``